Air conditioning: Preceding discoveries

-The 19th century included a number of developments in compression technology.
+The 19th century included many developments in compression technology.
 In 1820, English scientist and inventor Michael Faraday discovered that compressing and liquefying ammonia could chill air when the liquefied ammonia was allowed to evaporate.
 In 1842, Florida physician John Gorrie used compressor technology to create ice, which he used to cool air for his patients in his hospital in Apalachicola, Florida.
-He hoped to eventually use his ice-making machine to regulate the temperature of buildings and envisioned centralized air conditioning that could cool entire cities.
-Gorrie was granted a patent in 1851, but following the death of his main backer he was not able to realise his invention.
+He hoped to eventually use his ice-making machine to regulate the temperature of buildings.
+He envisioned centralized air conditioning that could cool entire cities.
+Gorrie was granted a patent in 1851, but following the death of his main backer, he was not able to realize his invention.
 In 1851, James Harrison created the first mechanical ice-making machine in Geelong, Australia, and was granted a patent for an ether vapor-compression refrigeration system in 1855 that produced three tons of ice per day.
-In 1860, Harrison established a second ice company and later entered the debate over how to compete against the American advantage of ice-refrigerated beef sales to the United Kingdom.
+In 1860, Harrison established a second ice company.
+He later entered the debate over competing against the American advantage of ice-refrigerated beef sales to the United Kingdom.

 First devices

-Electricity made development of effective units possible.
+Electricity made the development of effective units possible.
 In 1901, American inventor Willis H. Carrier built what is considered the first modern electrical air conditioning unit.
-In 1902, he installed his first air-conditioning system, in the Sackett-Wilhelms Lithographing & Publishing Company in Brooklyn, New York; his invention controlled both the temperature and humidity which helped maintain consistent paper dimensions and ink alignment at the printing plant.
-Later, together with six other employees, Carrier formed The Carrier Air Conditioning Company of America, a business that in 2020 employed 53,000 people and was valued at $18.6 billion.
+In 1902, he installed his first air-conditioning system in the Sackett-Wilhelms Lithographing & Publishing Company in Brooklyn, New York.
+He patented "air conditioning" in 1906, and by 1914, the first domestic (or "residential") air conditioning was installed.
+His invention controlled both the temperature and humidity, which helped maintain consistent paper dimensions and ink alignment at the printing plant.
+Later, together with six other employees, Carrier formed The Carrier Air Conditioning Company of America, a business that in 2020, employed 53,000 people and was valued at $18.6 billion.

-In 1906, Stuart W. Cramer of Charlotte, North Carolina was exploring ways to add moisture to the air in his textile mill.
-Cramer coined the term "air conditioning", using it in a patent claim he filed that year as analogous to "water conditioning", then a well-known process for making textiles easier to process.
-He combined moisture with ventilation to "condition" and change the air in the factories, controlling the humidity so necessary in textile plants.
+In 1906, Stuart W. Cramer of Charlotte, North Carolina, was exploring ways to add moisture to the air in his textile mill.
+Cramer coined the term "air conditioning" in a patent claim which he filed that year, where he suggested that air conditioning was analogous to "water conditioning", then a well-known process for making textiles easier to process.
+He combined moisture with ventilation to "condition" and change the air in the factories, thus controlling the humidity that is necessary in textile plants.
 Willis Carrier adopted the term and incorporated it into the name of his company.